iamtusharbhatia/Shutterfly/README.md

 ### Critical Design Decision

-* For any event if the **required** data fields has any missing or null value then that event's data won't be ingested into the Data Structure.
+* For any event if the **`required data`** is missing or has null value then that event's data won't be ingested into the Data Structure.
 * I have created an additional Data Structure to take care of the events which occur in an unordered way, like if a new order comes before the create event for that customer,

 ### Assumptions